-- To provide signs that assist in user orientation and park legibility. - ➤ To minimise the adverse visual effects of signs while maximising useful information to reserve users. - To ensure consistent sign information, styles and types on the reserve.
+- To provide signs that assist in user orientation and park legibility. - To minimise the adverse visual effects of signs while maximising useful information to reserve users. - To ensure consistent sign information, styles and types on the reserve.

-- 3.9.1 Council shall use current New Zealand Standards as a guide when providing and maintaining signs on Elizabeth Park. - 3.9.2 Signs on the reserve shall be for the purpose of proper management, administration and control of the reserve. - 3.9.3 The number of signs shall be kept to the minimum number required to meet the needs of users. - 3.9.4 Permanent advertising signs are not permitted on Elizabeth Park.
-Permanent signs for trade advertising may be permitted with the approval of Council only when the sign is to be located within an enclosed sports area and only where the sign will not be visible from outside the sports area. - 3.9.5 Temporary advertising intended to alert or inform the public about a forthcoming event or attractions on the reserve may be permitted at the discretion of Council.
+3.12.1 Council shall use current New Zealand Standards as a guide when providing and maintaining signs on Elizabeth Park.

+- 3.12.2 Signs on the reserve shall be for the purpose of proper management, administration and control of the reserve. - 3.12.3 The number of signs shall be kept to the minimum number required to meet the needs of users. - 3.12.4 Permanent advertising signs are not permitted on Elizabeth Park.
+Permanent signs for trade advertising may be permitted with the approval of Council only when the sign is to be located within an enclosed sports area and only where the sign will not be visible from outside the sports area. - 3.12.5 Temporary advertising intended to alert or inform the public about a forthcoming event or attractions on the reserve may be permitted at the discretion of Council.
 The position of all temporary advertising shall be approved by Council.

-All costs shall be the responsibility of the applicant and temporary signs shall remain in place for a maximum of 14 days. - 3.9.6 Reserve occupiers must apply to Council to place signage on their buildings.
+All costs shall be the responsibility of the applicant and temporary signs shall remain in place for a maximum of 14 days.

+- 3.12.6 Reserve occupiers must apply to Council to place signage on their buildings.
 The size, style and scale of signage will be taken into consideration and in particular, the effect or visual impact the sign will have on reserve users and reserve neighbours.
 All signs on buildings shall be limited to the name of the club or organisation and shall be within the dimensions of 3m long by 1.2m deep and to a maximum area of 1.5m2.
-Any requests for signage outside these dimensions must be approved by way of Council resolution.

-3.9.7 Reserve occupiers will be responsible for meeting the costs of producing, erecting, maintaining, removing and replacing signs relating to their activity to be located on or adjacent to their buildings.
+Any requests for signage outside these dimensions must be approved by way of Council resolution. - 3.12.7 Reserve occupiers will be responsible for meeting the costs of producing, erecting, maintaining, removing and replacing signs relating to their activity to be located on or adjacent to their buildings. - 3.12.8 Parks and Recreation will when planning incorporate signs that are bilingual, and reflect the historical and cultural narrative of the reserve.

-3.10 LIGHTING
+3.13 Lighting